psergus/ngWYSIWYG/README.md

 ## Contributers

-Special thanks to all the contributions!
+Contributions are welcome and special thanks to all the contributions!

 ## License